-Owner financing can mean several different things; however, when it comes to a high-level view, it refers to any time the owner of a house helps the buyer obtain financing.
-It could be as simple as helping with the note and mortgage, or it could be more complicated, such as a lease option or land contract, which we will discuss later.
+Owner financing can mean several different things.
+However in general, it refers to any time the owner of a house helps the buyer obtain financing.
+It could be as simple as helping with the mortgage, or it could be more complicated, such as a lease option or land contract.

 How Does Owner Financing Work?

 Owner financing all starts with an agreement.
 I love this part of real estate because it involves negotiating a deal that will benefit everyone.
-Finding an agreement over owner financing is where real estate investors have a chance to shine since they need to be incredibly creative to structure win-win deals.
-Doing so is a ton of fun and can make you a lot of money.
+Being creative in structuring an owner financing agreement that is a win-win deal for both the seller and buyer is not only a ton of fun, but it can also generate a lot of money.

 Why Buy A Property With Owner Financing?

 I have been lucky enough to purchase more than a hundred homes with owner financing.
 I was able to do this because I learned many different ways to structure deals and practiced negotiating them.

 Since I started out with no cash or credit, I had to learn how to buy houses without a down payment or a bank if I was going to succeed.
 That being said, there are several reasons you may want to consider using owner financing to purchase an investment property:

 Because there is no bank involved, there are no bank fees.
 Lender fees are hands down the most expensive part of buying a house.

 You will save money on origination fees, administration fees, credit report fees, recording fees, appraisal fees, and possibly even more.
 With owner financing, a realtor is often unnecessary, which means the seller can save a ton on realtor fees as well.

 Have you ever seen those advertisements from real estate investors that promise to close in seven days or less?
 How do you think they can do that without hard money or cash?